Marcussacapuces91/doc-TFT_eSPI/docs/examples/helloword.md

 * `tft.setCursor(0, 0);` sets the cursor position to the top-left corner of the screen.
 * `tft.setTextColor(TFT_WHITE);` sets the text color to white.
 * `tft.setTextSize(2);` sets the text size to 2, which means the text will be displayed in a medium size.
+* `tft.setTextFont(2);` sets the text font to font number 2, which determines the style and appearance of the text.
 * `tft.println("Hello World!");` prints the "Hello World!" message to the screen.

 !!!
 Note